sososkxksodkd/Amogus/README.md

                 end

                 -- SMART HEIGHT TRACKING
-                if not _G.VeraHoverHeight then _G.VeraHoverHeight = 7 end
+                if not _G.SmartHoverHeight then _G.SmartHoverHeight = 6.5 end
                 if not _G.VeraLastHp then _G.VeraLastHp = vHum.Health end

                 if vHum.Health < _G.VeraLastHp then